whistlegraph/2022.aesthetic.computer/README.txt

  ***Meta***
   - [🟢] Serve a 404 page for anything else that breaks.
-  - [] Clean up netlify cruft.
+    - [] Right now it just says: https://aesthetic.computer/okok
+  - [ ] Add support for custom / locally generated thumbnail overrides.
-  - [] Do the TOML routes actually matter?
+  - [x] Do the TOML routes actually matter?
+No.
   - [x] Get ~/niki/blank working again.
   - [x] Separate out / parse the text before loading a disk serverside so that parameterized disks work again.